CharleRoger/TimeToBuild/README.md

 ### Planned features

+#### Core functionality

+- The vessel launch popup dialog on build completion additionally features a "warp to launch next morning" button like the editor build dialog.
+- Tech tree unlocks can also be configured to take time with a custom formula.
+  - Individual tech tree nodes can be configured to override the global formula.

 #### Vessel storage

-The vessel construction popup additionally offers a "Start construction" button which does not time warp or rollout yet.
-- An alarm is added at the completion date.
-- When completed, the vessel is added to storage.
+Vessels built in the background are added to storage upon completion rather than being rolled out for launch.
 - Each of the VAB and SPH can store a limited number of completed vessels, subject to facility level.

 The launchpad and runway now display stored vessels rather than all vessel designs.